mop-tracker/mop/README.md

 ### Contributing ###
-Mop is my personal project that I've came up with to learn Go programming.
+Mop is my personal project I came up with to learn Go programming.
 Your comments, suggestions, and contributions are welcome.

 * Fork the project on Github.
 * Make your feature addition or bug fix.
 * Commit, do not change program version, or commit history.
-* Send me commit URL (*do not* send pull requests).
+* Email me commit URL (*do not* send pull requests).

 ### License ###